idiaz0/PacMen-Exercise/README.md

 <h1>This app was develop using javascript, html and css.</h1>
 </br>
 <img src="img/packMen.PNG"></img>
-<p>The code can be used for apps oriented for tracking bus, shows possible routes and so on.
-The most importat thing here is the questions derivated to this.
-Is it possible to have the shortes route?
-If so, Wich one is.
-Will the solution be constant? or Is this one be variant on time?
-Because the routes can be diferente accordig to two or more different point, If We would try to monitize the cost of every route, Can machine learning be used to learn according to variance?
-Can those ruotes been automated using Electrical vehicles and self driving autonomus models?</p>
+<p>The can be used as play game.
+The algorithm can be integrated with data science and machine lkearning in case of reasearch study.
+The movement, the speed, possition and so on are variables that can be stored and analized by data science.
+The app has constant the speed, the question is, What is the speed is variable, Does the aceleration will be variable as well?
+Does the possition can be predicted?</p>